 In 1994, GE recruited him, then one of its youngest technology executives, to launch one of the industry’s first comprehensive B2B electronic commerce spin-offs, leveraging his innovation from one of his startups.

-As a thought leader, he has written six books on management, innovation, leadership, creativity, and entrepreneurship; established a research think tank – the BTM Institute – in collaboration with leading academics from around the globe.
-He has become an authority on entrepreneurship, convergence, innovation, business transformation, and sustainable growth.
+As a thought leader, he has written six books on management, innovation, leadership, creativity, and entrepreneurship; established a research think tank in collaboration with leading academics from around the globe.
+He has become an authority on entrepreneurship, mindful leadership, innovation, creativity, transformation, and sustainable growth.
 His research leadership created several financial indices and methods such as the Convergence Index, Business Agility Index, Sustained Innovation Index, and Operational Excellence Index that measure the correlation between management maturity improvement and organizational financial performance.
 For his commitment to business-technology convergence, CIO Quarterly magazine designated him “Mr. Convergence”.

 Faisal regularly chairs and speaks at CEO summits, B-Schools, and leadership forums globally.
 Notably, the CEO Summits at the NY Stock Exchange, Global China Summits, Forbes Business Leadership Forum, Sino-American CIO Summit in Beijing, European CIO Summit in Monte Carlo, MIT Sloan Fellows Program in Innovation and Global Leadership, Thunderbird Sustainable Innovation Summit, BOOTH School of Business – Entrepreneurial Ventures, CFO Magazine Technology Summit, Chief Executive Magazine CEO Roundtables, and Yale School of Management CEO Summits, among others.